 Governors

-The Governing Body at Christ Church C of E Primary School offer you a very warm welcome to the Governors’ Page.
+The Local Governing Board at Christ Church C of E Primary School offer you a very warm welcome to the Governors’ Page.

 What do the Governing Body do?